kixelated/quic.video/README.md

 Media over QUIC (MoQ) is a live media delivery protocol utilizing QUIC streams.
 See the [Warp draft](https://datatracker.ietf.org/doc/draft-lcurley-warp/).

-This repository is a Typescript library that supports both contribution (ingest) and distribution (playback).
+This repository is the source code for [quic.video](https://quic.video).
-It requires a server, such as [moq-rs](https://github.com/kixelated/moq-rs).
+It uses [moq-js](https://github.com/kixelated/moq-js) for the web components and [moq-rs](https://github.com/kixelated/moq-rs) for the server components.

 ## Setup